 LAGB is most often done using a laparoscope rather than through an open cut (incision).

 This method uses a few small incisions for the laparoscopic tools to reach the inside

 of the stomach.
 The surgeon does the surgery while looking at a TV monitor.
 Laparoscopic

-amount of scarring, and often results in quicker recovery than an "open" or standard
+results in quicker recovery than an "open" or standard method.

 Why might I need gastric restrictive surgery?